jeffreylowzg/LLM_homework6/README.md

                               --batch_mode
 ```

 **expected behavior:** creates a 2 shot prompt with 1 AI and 1 human label from the sample_prompt dataset.
-Inference will be done across the entire given filtered_test.jsonl dataset for evaluation
+Inference will be done across the entire given `balanced_filtered_test.jsonl` dataset for evaluation.

-### 2 shot prompt(expert role prompt):
+### 2 shot prompt (expert role prompt):

 ```
 python src/few-shot-prompt.py --num_shots 2 \
                               --sample_prompts data/sample_prompt.jsonl \
+                              --mode split \
-               --mode split --data_path data/balanced_filtered_test.jsonl \
+                              --data_path data/balanced_filtered_test.jsonl \
                               --model_path models/pythia-160m \
                               --expert_mode
 ```

 **expected behavior:** creates a 2 shot prompt with 1 AI and 1 human label from the sample_prompt dataset with an expert verbalizer.
-Inference will be done using 1 test sample appended to the created prompt using pythia-160m
+Inference will be done using 1 test sample appended to the created prompt using specified model (in this case, pythia-160m)

 ## PEFT